 What we want to create is a thriving relationship in which each of us is stimulated by our differences to become better.
-We can use our differences as a springboard to balance our perceptions of the world, develop skills that may be weak or absent, and make our life together a fun adventure.
+We can use our differences as a springboard to balance our perceptions of the world, develop skills that may be under-developed, and make our lives together a fun adventure.

 How to Make a Relationship Work Even with Differences

 TIP 1: Get curious.